sjorek/composer-bash-completion/README.md

 ## Want more?

-There is a [composer-plugin](https://sjorek.github.io/composer-virtual-environment-plugin/) complementing the bash-completion if you're using [MacPorts](http://macports.org), especially if you're using my [MacPorts-PHP](https://sjorek.github.io/MacPorts-PHP/) repository.
+There is a [composer-plugin](https://sjorek.github.io/composer-virtual-environment-plugin/) complementing the bash-completion.
+And - once more - if you're using [MacPorts](http://macports.org), take a look at my [MacPorts-PHP](https://sjorek.github.io/MacPorts-PHP/) repository.

 Cheers!